francoiscampbell/CLionArduinoPlugin/README.md

 This is a JetBrains CLion plugin that integrates [Arduino CMake](https://github.com/queezythegreat/arduino-cmake) into the IDE.

-The current features are to convert a default CLion project into an Arduino-CMake one, and to create new sketch files.
-When CLion adds the ability to hook into project creation directly, I will be able to make it selectable, but for now, we're stuck with having to create a new CLion project and then convert it.
+The current features are to convert a default CLion project into an Arduino CMake one in one click, and to create new sketch files.
+When CLion adds the ability to hook into project creation directly, I will be able to make it selectable at project creation time, but for now, we're stuck with having to create a new CLion project and then convert it.

 Future features are to add menu option to easily change the board type, port number, etc.